yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 GigaSpaces provides consultancy services for the environement planning stage that addresses the above as well as other considerations impacting your environment.
 For more information see [GigaPro Services|http://www.gigaspaces.com/content/gigapro-full-services-offering-xap-customers]

 h1.
 Binding the Process into a Machine IP Address
 In many cases, the machines that are running GigaSpaces (i.e., a GSA, GSM, or GSC), or running GigaSpaces client applications (e.g., web servers or standalone JVM/.Net/CPP processes) have multiple network cards with multiple IP addresses.
-To make sure that the GigaSpaces processes or the GigaSpaces client application processes bind themselves to the correct IP addresses - accessible from another machines - you should use the {{NIC_ADDR}} environment variable, or the [java.rmi.server.hostname|http://java.sun.com/j2se/1.4.2/docs/guide/rmi/javarmiproperties.html] system property.
+To make sure that the GigaSpaces processes or the GigaSpaces client application processes bind themselves to the correct IP addresses - accessible from another machines - you should use the `NIC_ADDR` environment variable, or the [java.rmi.server.hostname|http://java.sun.com/j2se/1.4.2/docs/guide/rmi/javarmiproperties.html] system property.
 Both should be set to the IP of the machine (one of them in case of a machine with multiple IP addresses).
 Without having this environment/property specified, in some cases, a client process is not able to be notified of events generated by the GigaSpaces runtime environment or the space.

 Examples:
 {code} export NIC_ADDR=10.10.10.100